ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 In this tutorial, you learned the following:

 - The differences between VMs, containers and Kubernetes.
-- How to define clusters for different environment types(dev, test, and production).
+- How to define clusters for different environment types (dev, test, and production).
 - How to handle data storage and the importance of persistent data storage.
-- Apply the 12-factor principles to your application and use secrets for credentials in Kubernetes.
+- Apply the 12-factor principles to your app and use secrets for credentials in Kubernetes.
-- Build docker images and push them to IBM Cloud container registry.
+- Build docker images and push them to {{site.data.keyword.registrylong_notm}}.
-- Create Kubernetes deployment files and deploy the docker image to Kubernetes.
+- Create Kubernetes deployment files and deploy the Docker image to Kubernetes.

 ###What's next

-To put everything you've learned in practice, you should run the **JPetStore** application on your cluster and apply the concepts learned.
-Running the **JPetStore** demo will also show you how to extend the application using Watson services.
+To put everything you've learned in practice, follow the [demo](https://github.com/ibm-cloud/ModernizeDemo/) to run the **JPetStore** app on your cluster and apply the concepts learned.
+Running the **JPetStore** demo also shows you how to extend the app using Watson services.

-The **JPetStore** demo can be found [here](https://github.com/ibm-cloud/ModernizeDemo/), see step by step guide to how to deploy the **JPetStore** demo in your cluster.

 ## Related Content
 {: #related_content}